 The Cleveland Bay is as its name suggests, a bay horse used for both driving and riding.
 They stand about 16hh.
 Queen Elizabeth II breeds Cleveland Bays and members of the royal family use this breed for competition driving.
 It is regarded as a light draft horse and was used for farm work and in teams to pull larger carriages.
 This breed, too, may be endangered in some places.
 This is a common problem for driving breeds since motor vehicles and farm equipment took their jobs.Continue to 5 of 7 below.

 05 of 07

-Better known for their speed and talents under saddle, thoroughbreds are also used in driving, especially events that require speed like combined driving, chuck wagon and chariot races.
+Better known for their speed and talents under saddle, thoroughbreds are also used in driving, especially events that require speed like combined driving, chuck wagon, and chariot races.
 Thoroughbreds are also used for pleasure driving.
-Like retraining a OTTB for riding, retraining one for driving takes skill and an understanding of the temperament of the horse.
+Like retraining an OTTB for riding, retraining one for driving takes skill and an understanding of the temperament of the horse.

 06 of 07

 Another breed sometimes regarded as a light draft type, often seen in harness, is the Friesian.
 This breed originates from Holland and was used to carry knights into battle.
 The breed has seen near extinction, but in recent years has become more popular.
 They are very eye-catching with high-stepping gaits, and powerful and elegant self-carriage.
 You might remember seeing a distinctive Friesian horse in the movie series "The Lord of the Rings" and several in the series "Game of Thrones."

 Vermont state’s official horse, the Morgan, is a light warm-blood that is often used for pleasure driving and competition.
 Bred as an all-purpose horse, the Morgan could plow the fields during the weekday, go out hunting on Saturday and pull the family buggy to church on Sunday.
 They are a good beginner horse and even today, they are a great family horse under saddle and in harness.